coolcat-creations/DBfavicon/README.md

 ### Install
 * Just install through joomla installer and activate the plugin in Extensions > Plugins > DB Favicons
-* Check your template file to avoid double entrys
+* Check your template file to avoid double entries

 ### ToDo
 * Add descriptions in backend
 * Add alternate images for each type
 * Add custom margin to each type
-* Add custom background color to each type
+* Add custom background colour to each type
 * Overwrite start-URL for android
 * add support for pinned tabs (safari)
 * Testing ;-)